-- Arranged and chaired by the local authority where the young person ordinarily resides
+- Arranged and chaired by the local authority where the child or young person ordinarily resides

 - Held in the YOI and in some cases video conferencing can be utilised

-- Attended by the young person, their family (where appropriate), the Lead Professional/social worker from the young person’s home area who knows or has as full information about the young person as possible, chair from the local authority, staff from the receiving establishment and any other relevant professionals, including third sector organisations.
+- Attended by the child or young person, their family (where appropriate), the Lead Professional/social worker from the child or young person’s home area who knows or has as full information about the child or young person as possible, chair from the local authority, staff from the receiving establishment and any other relevant professionals, including third sector organisations.
+Personal Officers will attend all Initial Custody Reviews.
 The number of professionals attending the initial custody review should be limited.

-- The SPS should be notified in advance who will be attending the review
+- The SPS should be notified in advance about who will be attending the review.

 Resources for this page

 - Children and Young People (Scotland) Act 2014

 - Families Outside What to Expect when Starting a Prison Sentence Information Sheet

 - Families Outside Are you worried about a prisoner’s health?

 - The Looked After Children (Scotland) Regulations 2009